pete1328/Othello/README.md

-# Python 3 Starter
+# Othello Remote Client for JAR Game Board
 Starter developed with Python 3.7.0, tested with Python 2.7.10.
-Further developed/tested with Python 3.9.12 and 3.7.6
+Current files developed/tested with Python 3.9.12 and 3.7.6

 ## Instructions
 To run the client, run: `python client.py [optional port] [optional hostname]`